Innsbruck to Bolzano

 - Innsbruck Airport:

-The airport does not have direct railway link.
+The airport does not have a direct railway link.
 However, Bus route F connects the airport with Innsbruck main train station.
-Depending on the first hotel booked, you can continue on by public transportation or taxi.
-The cost for a taxi from the airport directly to your hotel is €22. - Salzburg Airport (SZG)
+Depending on the first hotel booked, you can continue on by public transportation or taxi. - Salzburg Airport (SZG)

 From the airport you will first take an airport bus to the main train station in Salzburg from which you can access a train to Innsbruck.
 Travel time is approximately 2 hours. - Munich International Airport: